boltpkg/website/docs/publish.md

 ---

-Publish new version of your package(s) to npm
+Publish new version of your package(s) on npm

 *Once a package is published, you can never modify that specific version, so take care before publishing.*